analiteg/ABAP_UNDO_REDO_HANDLER/README.md

-# Implement Text Editor Undo Redo features using ABAP.
+# Implement Text Editor Undo Redo features using ABAP

 Since this task, in different variations, is often present in coding interviews, I was interested in how it could be solved using ABAP.

-The Task.
+## The Task.

 You have a set of events to perform.
 Once all events are performed, you should return to the current state the system should be in after all events are performed.